A figure-of-merit-based framework to evaluate photovoltaic materials: Results and discussion

 Two other results in Fig.~\ref{fig:bars} are worth noting.
-First, the very recently proposed BaCdP$_2$ \cite{yuanDiscoveryZintlphosphideBaCd2P22024} is the only absorber in Fig.~\ref{fig:bars} that may be able to reach the SQ limit according to the DFT-based $\Gamma_\mathrm{PV}$ FOM.
-The above-discussed good agreement between $\eta_\mathrm{\Gamma,sq}$ values obtained on a computer and in the lab for more established absorbers gives credibility to this exciting finding.
-Second, efficiency limits calculated through the $\Gamma_\mathrm{PV}$ FOM can be compared to the corresponding limits calculated with current state-of-the-art detailed-balance methods including non-radiative recombination (finite $\tau$) but no collection losses (infinite $\mu$).~\cite{Yu2012,Blank2017,Kirchartz2018,kimInitioCalculationDetailed2021} For DFT-modeled absorbers, these methods are often referred to as the spectroscopically limited maximum efficiency (SLME) following the treatment in Ref.~\cite{Yu2012}.
-As expected, the inductive $\eta_\mathrm{\Gamma,sq}$ efficiency limit is tighter than the deductive SLME limit due to the explicit inclusion of $\mu$, $n$, and $\epsilon$.
+First, the recently proposed BaZrS$_3$ and BaCd$_2$P$_2$ may be able to reach the SQ limit under anion-poor growth conditions according to the $\Gamma_\mathrm{PV}$ FOM based on calculated properties~\cite{yuanDiscoveryZintlphosphideBaCd2P22024,yuanAssessingCarrierMobility2024a}.
+BaCd$_2$P$_2$ is predicted to be compatible with high efficiencies even under P-rich conditions, emphasizing a particularly high level of defect tolerance in this material.
+Second, efficiency limits calculated with the $\Gamma_\mathrm{PV}$ FOM can be compared to the corresponding limits calculated with current state-of-the-art detailed-balance methods including non-radiative recombination (finite $\tau$) but no collection losses (infinite $\mu$)~\cite{Yu2012,Blank2017,Kirchartz2018,kimInitioCalculationDetailed2021}.
+For computationally modeled absorbers, these methods are often referred to as the "spectroscopically limited maximum efficiency" (SLME) following the theoretical treatment in Ref.~\cite{Yu2012}.
+As expected, the $\eta_\mathrm{\Gamma,sq}$ efficiency limit is equal or more stringent than the SLME limit in all cases, with the exception of SnS.
+This discrepancy can be rationalized based on a significant difference in the absorption coefficient spectra used to calculate the SLME and the $\Gamma_\mathrm{PV}$ FOM for the specific case of SnS (see Sec.~S5).